-Figure 27 - Install Thermostatic Mixing Valves at each point where hot water will be used. ▲ WARNING!
+Figure 27 - Install Thermostatic Mixing Valves at each point where hot water will be used.

+A WARNING!
 Even if the water heater's thermostat is set to a relatively low temperature, hot water can scald.
 Install Thermostatic Mixing Valves at each point-of-use to reduce the risk of scalding.

-3 system (or any other preheating system), always install a Thermostatic Mixing Valve or other temperature limiting device in the inlet water supply line to limit water supply inlet temperature to 120°F. Solar water heating systems can supply water with temperatures exceeding 180°F and may result in water heater malfunction.
+For water heaters that are fed by a solar water heating system (or any other preheating system), always install a Thermostatic Mixing Valve or other temperature limiting device in the inlet water supply line to limit water supply inlet temperature to 120°F. Solar water heating systems can supply water with temperatures exceeding 180°F and may result in water heater malfunction.